LudoBermejo/dev.ludobermejo.es/_posts/2015-09-24-revealing-module-pattern.markdown

       discWorld.whatsThePassword("Whale"); // log "We will remember you... no, not really" discWorld.whatsThePassword("Rincewind"); // log "You may pass"

 This module has some problems, as `Module Pattern`.
-When a private function uses a public function, this public function can't be overridedn, because the private function always will refer to the private function.
+When a private function uses a public function, this public function can't be overriden, because the private function always will refer to the private function.
 Yes, I know, it's some kind of tongue-twister but I think it's mostly clear.